 Snowgrass Flats and Goat Lake Loop Trail is a 12.2 mile heavily trafficked loop trail located near Packwood, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash